Find out about financial assistance for patients

 Advances in genetic research have revealed that non-small cell lung cancer (NSCLC) is not a single disease, but rather many types of cancer with different biomarker (or molecular) profiles.
 In NSCLC with the anaplastic lymphoma kinase (ALK) biomarker, parts of the ALK gene and another gene are broken off and rearranged, creating an abnormal (defective) gene.
 It is this abnormal ALK gene that causes cancer cells to grow and spread.

-Your doctor will have performed a test to see if your cancer has the ALK biomarker.
+Your health care provider will have performed a test to see if your cancer has the ALK biomarker.
 Your diagnosis of ALK-positive (ALK+) metastatic NSCLC means that there are treatment options available for your type of cancer.

 Understanding treatments for ALK+ tumors